Sunshine Superman (song): Musical style

-The track is generally considered to be a psychedelic pop, folk rock, psychedelic folk, and psychedelic rock song.

-The song was arranged by two jazz musicians, pianist John Cameron and Spike Heatley, who played double bass.
+Recorded on 19 December 1965, the song "has a claim to be the first psychedelic rock record ever recorded" according to The Guardian.
+It was arranged by two jazz musicians, pianist John Cameron and Spike Heatley, who played double bass.
 John Paul Jones, who would also act as an arranger on some Donovan sessions for producer Mickie Most, played electric bass.
 Session guitarist Jimmy Page (The Yardbirds, Led Zeppelin) played lead guitar, employing an innovative use of the volume control on his guitar for the repeating figure he played during the verses.
 Cameron played a two-tier Morley harpsichord on the record.
 After the success of the song, Cameron would arrange (and play on) many tracks for Donovan and Most.

 Billboard described the single as a "rockin' production ballad with an exciting, commercial sound".
-Cash Box described the song as a "funky, medium-paced, blues-soaked romancer about a lad who is determined to snare the gal of his dreams," and called it "impressive."
+Cashbox described the song as a "funky, medium-paced, blues-soaked romancer about a lad who is determined to snare the gal of his dreams", and called it "impressive".
+Record World said it "has an incessant and irresistible mid shuffle beat."